it-projects-llc/saas-addons/saas/README.rst

 Roadmap
 =======

 * TODO: create saas access levels (SaaS: User, Manager)
+* TODO: Create menu for SaaS Operator
+    * smart button for builds list
- * TODO: Create menu for SaaS Operator, SaaS Log model
+* TODO: Create menu for SaaS Log model
+    * saas.db form: add smart button for saas.log's
+    * saas.operator: add smart button for saas.log's
- * TODO: Add check uniqueness of database name across saas.db, saas.template.operator and saas.template.create_build
+* TODO: Add check uniqueness of database name across saas.db records with state == done.
+Also check that there is no records of saas.db with name equal to one that user wants to use in.
 * TODO: Make the saas.template form duplicable again
+* TODO: Add page refresh button on saas.template form

 Credits
 =======